tearflake/symp-intro/docs/symp.md

                         (TARGET END)))))
 ```

 Root node sets up a small interface containing  an editor, a button, and a feedback paragraph.
 Below the root node, the example declares `syntax`, `semantics`, and `runtime` nodes.
 Symbolprose `runtime` node utilizes Symbolmatch `syntax` and Symbolverse `semantics` nodes.
-After entering a math expression and hitting the `Optimize` button in the user interface, the `runtime` node is executed.
+After entering a math expression and pressing the `Optimize` button in the user interface, the `runtime` node is executed.
 Here, the `syntax` node checks the syntax of entered math expressions.
 If the syntax rules decide it is valid, the same input is passed through the `semantics` node that performs the optimization.
-Finally, optimized expression is outputted to the GUI paragraph.
+Finally, optimized expression is outputted to the UI paragraph.

 In summary, if we pass a parameter like `(add 0 (mul 7 1))` to this example, we may expect an output like `7` in the output.
 The constructions used in this specific example represent a pattern capable of handling more complex domain specific programming frameworks.